 Trailhead signs can be helpful to clarify regulations to support enforcement, but individually can be less effective than personalized public education.
 However, the efficacy of signs could be improved with consistent county-wide signs that echo the message visitors receive before they come to Chaffee County.
-The Add Clear and Consistent Signage program is a long-term option, requiring significant resources but with potentially positive results.
+The Signs Cool and Consistent strategy is a long-term option, requiring significant resources but with potentially positive results.